libertyernie/DeviantArtFs.Stash.Marshal/README.md

         }
 	}

-See the project DeviantArtFs.Stash.Marshal.Examples.StashInterface for a more concrete example.
+See the project ExampleWebApp for a more concrete example.

 Known bugs: